Vets-Who-Code/vets-who-code-app/src/data/blogs/10-day-sprint-what-to-fix-before-labor-day.md

 #### Day 4: Ship one thing that proves you can check the machine

-Ship a small artifact that verifies model output and shows you know when to reject it.
+TL;DR: Ship a small artifact that verifies model output and shows you know when to reject it.

 This is the highest-leverage day in the sprint.
 Most people skip it because almost no one tells them to do it.

-Here's the reality: a basic chatbot demo is a weekend project.
+Here’s the reality: a basic chatbot demo is a weekend project.
 Hiring managers have seen hundreds.
-It doesn't prove judgment.
-What they want to see is the hard part — catching the machine when it's wrong.
+It doesn’t prove judgment.
+What they want to see is the hard part — catching the machine when it’s wrong.

-Call it "AI literacy with restraint": the ability to verify, edit, and explain machine output — and to withhold it when it's not good enough.
+Call it “AI literacy with restraint”: the ability to verify, edit, and explain machine output — and to withhold it when it’s not good enough.
 Every company deploying AI has discovered, usually the hard way, that the expensive part isn't generation.
 It's trust.

 ![The Day 4 challenge: prove you don't trust the bot, with an eval script, a validation layer, or a failure log.](v1787397585/four-day-challenge_ufc3dk.jpg)